-Cangjie (倉頡), an official historian of the Yellow Emperor, is traditionally credited with inventing the Chinese writing system in about 3000 BC.
+Cangjie (倉頡), an official historian of the Yellow Emperor, is traditionally credited with inventing the Chinese writing system.
 According to legend, he had four eyes and four pupils, and that when he invented Chinese characters, the demons cried and the sky rained millet.
 The Yellow Emperor, who reigned between 2697-2597 BC or 2696-2598 BC according to tradition, is regarded as the founder of Chinese civilization.

 At the time of the Yellow Emperor, records were kept using knots on ropes.
 The emperor thought this system was unsatisfactory and charged Cangjie to create a writing system for Chinese.
 Cangjie did not know how to proceed at first, but was eventually decided to base characters on the special characteristics of animals, birds and other natural phonomena.
 The emperor was very pleased with the new script and had textbooks produced and sent to the different parts of his empire so that Cangjie could teach people his script.

 In 1999 in Jiahu (贾湖) in Henan (河南) province artifacts inscribed with symbols resembling Oracle Bone Script characters were discovered.
 The Jiahu site dates back to around 6,600 BC, and some believe that the symbols are Chinese characters, or perhaps a form of Chinese proto-writing.
 Others argue that the gap between these symbols and the Oracle Bone Script is too long for them to have remained more or less unchanged, so they are unlikely to be ancestors of Chinese characters.